 Photo courtesy of Morioka Sansa Odori Executive Committee

-You won't be able to take your eyes off her beautiful dancing form.
+It's impossible to take your eyes off their beautiful dancing.

-The moment Miss Taiko raises her drumstick high in the air is the perfect photo opportunity.
+The moment Miss Taiko raises her drumsticks high is the perfect photo opportunity.

 Photo courtesy of Morioka Sansa Odori Executive Committee